pythonkid2/DevOps-Practice/Q&A/starAgile mock2.md

 	In summary, while virtualization and containerization have some similarities in terms of providing isolation and enabling resource efficiency, they serve different purposes and have different architectures.

-rebase
-create branch in git hub
-reset and revert
-sourse code management

-artifact vs package
-what is artifact
 advantages of maven

 how to add custom plugin